English wine: everything you need to know

 Wine expert Kate Hawkings on everything you need to know about English wine including what makes it so good, where to buy it and how to drink it

 Looking for the best English wine to buy?
 Read our expert guide, then check out our guides to the best Greek wine, best German wine, best Hungarian wine, plus the lowdown on oaked wine, Italian sparkling wine and madeira wines.

 About English wines

-Our English wine is enjoying a boom, with 2017 seeing a whopping 64% more bottles released than in the previous year.
-Much of this is down to a massive investment in plantings and equipment, particularly in sparkling wines – the best of which compares well to the quality of some champagnes (and often come with price tags to match).
+Our English wine is now enjoying a boom, with production and sales soaring.
+There are now more than 500 wineries in England and Wales, and some of their wines are serious contenders – the best of them compares well to the quality of some champagnes (and often come with price tags to match).

 Many a hedge fund manager has started a second career as a wine-estate owner, because very deep pockets are required – it can take 10 years or more to produce a bottle that’s worth drinking; longer than that to see any sort of return on your investment.

 Far rarer are those working on a more modest scale, such as Dunleavy's Ingrid Bates, a biologist living in Bristol who rents the land for her vineyards in neighbouring Somerset and makes her wine at a local winery also used by other growers.
 You are unlikely to find the wines of such small producers on supermarket shelves but they are often found at local restaurants, farm shops and wine merchants, or direct from the winery.

 English Wine Week runs from 17 to 25 June and is a chance to discover wines made in your area – vineyards are found in Yorkshire and all points south.
 Check out winegb.co.uk for more details.